Procedures for Applying

 - You will be told immediately at the Social Security office.
-Ask for the name of the official who helped you and phone number.
+Ask for the name and phone number of the official who helped you.
 The ISSC staff can help you resolve the problem.

 - The ISSC will also issue a support letter to use with your license application.
 Please download the ISSC support letter from the right-hand links, fill in the correct information, and email it for signature to Pat Mooney at the ISSC: email@example.com

 Other SSN Information

 - Family members on an F-2 visa can't work in the US and can't get a Social Security Number.
 If you need an identification number to set up a bank account or to file an income tax return, you can apply for an Individual Taxpayer Identification Number (ITIN) (see link to the right).